[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 "I'm not," he said.

-Blinking back tears which appalled her, Miril shot back: "What irony?
-Voyaging from Starside to Sunside: doesn't that make you unusually entitled to laugh?
-I mean, laugh at comparative stay-at-homes?"
+Appalled at having to blink back tears, Miril shot back: "What irony?
+Voyaging from Starside to Sunside: doesn't that make you unusually entitled to laugh at comparative stay-at-homes?"

-"Ah - if only you knew."
-His head drooped, surprising her and causing the pendulum of her emotion to swing once more.
-Feebly she tried to rebuke herself for the amazingly sudden, simple-minded infatuation which had her in its grip.
-What was she doing, loafing around in this short-lived haven with a man who churned her up?
-And what was that he'd just said: if only you knew - if only she knew what?
+Her emotional pendulum swung once more.
+Feebly she tried to rebuke herself for the amazing, simple-minded infatuation which had seized her so suddenly in its grip.
+What was she doing, loafing around in this short-lived haven with a man who churned her up with ridiculous speed?
+And as for if only you knew - if only she knew what?
+But a strong instinct kept her from asking.

-"Not bad," he judged, and at first she did not register the next three words, spoken under his breath, "for a Uranian."
+"Not bad deduction," he judged, and at first she did not register the next three words, spoken under his breath, "for a Uranian."

 She had a choice.
-By this time they were reclining close to each other on a patch of deep moss, but she might, rejecting the softness, foment her dismay at the streak of remoteness in him; or she could give way to the urge to trust, to plunge deeper into the golden sea of his glamour and charm.
+By this time they were reclining close to each other on a patch of deep moss, but she might, rejecting the softness, foment her dismay at the streak of remoteness, the resurgence of irony in him; or she could give way to the urge to trust.
+That would be nicest: to plunge deeper into the gold of his glamour and charm.

-A short while later she was lying in his arms, having made her choice.
-Trusting that the undemanding hour stretched likewise for him, surely she could, for such a little while, overlook "Not bad for a Uranian", though the phrase hissed like a fuse on the floor of her mind.
+A short while later, having made her choice, she was lying in his arms.
+Faith now reigned in her, that the undemanding hour stretched likewise for him.
+Surely she could, for such a little while, overlook "Not bad for a Uranian".
+The phrase did no more than hiss faintly like a fuse on the floor of her mind.

-When for one moment she shifted her head to check on his expression, his eyes met hers quite shyly, and she happily looked away again, snuggling against him.
-All right, the "beyondness" of him still hovered about him, and she knew, really, that his life-path was not hers, and that this could not last, but it was allowable to dream.
+When for one moment she shifted her head to check on his expression, his eyes met hers quite shyly, and she happily looked away again, snuggling against him; all right, the "beyondness" of him still hovered about, and she knew really that his life-path was not hers, but it was allowable to dream while the dream lasted.

 "You have a wife, Yadon?"